 Sunny weather certainly isn’t a guarantee here in the UK.
 We Brits are known for breaking out the shorts and the BBQ the moment the sun first appears from behind the clouds.
-Alfresco dining is great but can leave your garden furniture messy.
+Alfresco dining is great, but it can leave your garden furniture messy.
 Luckily, spilled food, pesky bird poop or lichen marring your patio chairs or garden bench is no match for a pressure washer.

 Scrubbing Swimming Pools

 This tip isn’t for everyone as not everyone has a pool.
-And if this does apply to you we admit that we’re kind of envious.
-But jealousy aside, if you’re lucky enough to be able to go for a dip in your own back garden, a pressure washer is a must for pool cleaning.
+And if this does apply to you, we admit that we’re kind of envious… but jealousy aside, if you’re lucky enough to be able to go for a dip in your own back garden, a pressure washer is a must for pool cleaning.
 It’ll help you blast away mildew and scum swimmingly to leave the tiles of your pool gleaming.

 Pressure Washing Cars & Bikes